 Biking’s great, as is any kind of sand training, such as running on the beach or up and down the dunes.
-Weight lifting always works, and, of course, if you’re doing our XPT Daily Training, you’re getting well-rounded total body conditioning in the gym and out in nature, and if you love to surf you probably also love to be outside.
-(XPT Trainings feature a lot of outdoor workouts).
-LEARN MORE ABOUT XPT DAILY TRAININGS HERE
+Weight lifting always works, and, of course, if you’re doing our XPT Daily Training, you’re getting well-rounded total body conditioning in the gym and out in nature—and if you love to surf you probably also love to be outside.
+(XPT Daily Trainings feature a lot of outdoor workouts).

-Yes, you can benefit from balance training.
+Yes, you can benefit from balance training!
 After all, if you can do something well on one foot, you’ll be able to do it amazingly well on two.
-But standing on one foot on a balance board while people throw tennis balls at you–while it’s neurologically tricky and hard to master–won’t make you a better surfer.
+But standing on one foot on a balance board while people throw tennis balls at you won’t make you a better surfer, even if it’s neurologically tricky and hard to master.
 That’s a misconception people have sometimes.
 They don’t always realize that balance training will only help your surfing if you’ve already got good board skills.
 One precedes the other.
 You need to know how to apply your balance properly, and you can only do that once you know how to ride.

 For me, snowboarding was an instant fit.
 The first time I tried it, I was in Alaska and got dropped off by a helicopter in deep powder on a knife-edged peak.
 Luckily, it was just like surfing.
 However, if you take me to a resort where I’ve got to make it along a catwalk or onto a chairlift, that’s harder.
 What felt the most natural to me was steep and deep.
 Likewise, someone who’s a great snowboarder will learn to surf quickly.
 It’s the exact same stance.
 They just have to learn paddling and wave timing, and they’re set.

-In the same vein, good swimmers learn how to bilateral breathe, and tennis players work on both their forehand and their backhand.
+In the same vein, good swimmers learn bilateral breathing and tennis players work on both their forehand and their backhand.
 Being functionally ambidextrous as an athlete makes you more versatile, more balanced, more able to adapt on the fly to whatever circumstance you face.
 It also means you’re less vulnerable to fatigue from stressing one side of your body more than the other.

-When I learned to surf we didn’t have leashes.
-That make us good swimmers.
-Aside from making you more comfortable in the water, swimming develops the same back and arm muscles that you use for paddling.
+When I learned to surf, we didn’t have leashes.
+That made us good swimmers.
+Aside from making you more comfortable in the water, swimming develops the same back and arm muscles you use for paddling.
 Swimming also helps you stay mindful of breathing and forces focus on form.

 All is possible.
 Enjoy the ride.

-Join Laird for 3 days at the XPT Experience where he’ll personally coach you to breathe, move and recover the XPT way.
+Join Laird for 3 days at the XPT Experience, where he’ll personally coach you to breathe, move and recover the XPT way.
 We have a variety of locations and months to choose from.
 Click on the link here for videos of what to expect and what attendees had to say about their journey at the XPT Experience, and why people have started calling it “The Ultimate Fitness Retreat.”
-FOR A LIST OF UPCOMING XPT EXPERIENCES CLICK HERE.
+For a list of upcoming XPT experiences click here.